p-lr/TrekMe/doc/gpspro/doc.md

 GPS device is properly configured.
 If the issue remains, there might be connectivity issues with TrekMe.
 See the troubleshooting section below.

+**Please be careful** to select an actual GPS device.
+Otherwise, TrekMe won't get any location data.
+It won't fallback to using the internal GPS.

 ## Troubleshooting

 For investigation purposes, you can record your GPS device activity for a short period of time